jd0x/docs/manual/pro-tier-cluster/manage-pro-tier-cluster.rst

 .. .. meta::
    :description: How to modify cluster configuration
-   :keywords: hasura, cluster, paid plans, modify
+   :keywords: hasura, cluster, paid plans, modify, pro-tier

 Managing a cluster
 ==================

-Let's see how to interact with and modify production tier clusters.
-You need to have one or more production clusters to perform most of the following operations.
+Let's see how to interact with and modify pro-tier clusters.
+You need to have one or more pro-tier clusters to perform most of the following operations.

 List existing clusters
 ----------------------